With all of the options for internet connection, you may be wondering if paying for mobile hotspot use is worth it. This will help you decide!

 Using the internet is a given these days.
 If we can’t be “connected,” we go a little batty.
 We expect to be able to be connected at all times, regardless of where we are.
 There was a time (not that long ago!) where we were using encyclopedias and actually asking friends for directions, but that has all changed.

 That said, there are times where we aren’t as able to be as connected as we’d like to be.
-Times when we need to get some work done or do research on our laptop, but there isn’t a connection to be had.
-That is where a hotspot comes in.
+Times when we need to get some work done or do research on our laptop computer, but there isn’t a wi-fi connection to be had.
+That is where a mobile hotspot function comes in.

 A mobile hotspot is basically a tiny Wi-Fi station built into your smartphone.
 This means that you can have access to the internet on a handful of devices (i.e. your laptops and tablets) that do not have their own Wi-Fi.
 The hotspot uses data from your phone to actually share a wireless connection.

 Mobile wifi hotspots are available through a mobile network for most phones these days.
 Whether you have Android devices or Apple devices, 4g signals or a 5g network, and regardless of the number of devices on your plan, you should have an option of a portable wifi hotspot on your phone.
 So many small business owners, mobile workers and others use it regularly, that it is just about finding the best options.

 There are many pros and cons to using your phone as a mobile hotspot to connect to the internet, so if you’ve wondered whether you should spend the extra money or not, here are some points to consider.

 Benefits of a Mobile Hotspot

 - Available Anytime – Using your phone as a portable hotspot is great because it allows you to have an internet connection on larger devices while you are out and about.
 No more searching for the nearest stores, coffee houses or restaurants that offer free internet access.